 A change that makes eligibility less restrictive for employees can be put into effect immediately and will apply to all employees as of the date of the amendment.

-These employees would become participants effective the payroll date coinciding with or next following the effective date of the amendment.
+These employees would become participants generally as of the next payroll date following the effective date of the amendment.
 Because of the requirements surrounding elective deferrals, changes to eligibility requirements cannot be made retroactively.

 For example, if a plan is amended from 6 months of service to 12 months, an employee who was eligible and passed an entry date before the change will remain eligible.
 However, if an employee was not yet eligible or met eligibility requirements but did not pass an entry date before the plan amendment went into effect, they would become eligible after the 12 months of service requirement.